 Due to the complexity of the overall project, it was not possible to complete this portion of the process as initially projected.
 In order to ensure a thorough and complete evaluation of all aspects of the project are taken into account, the new estimated availability of the FSEIS / Programmatic Section 4(f) Evaluation, which will identify the preferred alternative for the Land Port of Entry (LPOE) and the new International Bridge, is targeted for late summer 2019.

-News Release for July 28, 2019
+News Release for May 26, 2022

 For more Information:

-Paul Merrill, Public Information Officer - 207-624-3355 or 207-215-9297
+Paul Merrill, Director of Communications - 207-215-9297